 The second big difference between both is their adaptability.

 The Vertex has a Powered Lift-Away, which means you can detach the pod from the unit and still use the motorized floor head.
-In this mode, the main floor head lay flat to get under beds and furniture like a canister vacuum.
+The main floor head lay flat to get under beds and furniture like a canister vacuum in this mode.

-If you move a lot of furniture before vacuuming, the powered lift-away will cut down the hassle and effort involved in doing the preparation.
+If you move a lot of furniture before vacuuming, the powered lift-away will reduce the hassle and effort involved in moving.

 Moreover, you can also use it as a handheld vacuum to clean the couch, stairs, drapes, blinds, cobwebs, etc. It also makes dusting overhead surfaces a breeze.